GFlowNet Foundations: GFlowNets on Sets, Graphs, and to Marginalize Joint Distributions

 Not only can we use the compositional nature of the objects generated by a GFlowNet to decompose the total energy into reusable energy terms corresponding to ideally independent mechanisms, but we can also decompose the GFlowNet itself into modules associated with each mechanism.
 The action space of this graph GFlowNet is fairly complex, with each action corresponding with the addition of a latent variable $V_k$ or the addition of a graph piece $(F^i,v^i)$.
 Such an action is taken in the context of the state of the GFlowNet, which is a partially constructed graph (arising from the previous actions).
 The GFlowNet and its associated energy function parameters are thus decomposed into modules.
 Each module knows how to compute an energy function ${\cal E}_{F_i}$ and how to score and sample competitively (against the other modules) a new graph piece (to insert the corresponding factor in the graph).

 Consider some observed variables (a subset of the $V_j$'s with their values $v_j$), collectively denoted $x$.
 Consider a graph $g$ among those compatible with $x$ (i.e. with some nodes corresponding to $V_j=v_j$ for the observed variables) and denote $h$ the specification of the part of $g$ not already provided by $x$.
 We can think about latent variable $h$ as the explanation for the observed $x$.
 Note how marginalizing over all the possible $h$, we can compute the free energy of $x$.
 The principles of \cref{sec:energy-based-gfn} can be applied to train such an energy-based GFlowNet.
 It also makes sense to represent a prior over graph structures in the energy function.
 For example, we may prefer sparse factors (with few arguments), and we may introduce soft or hard constraints having to do with a notion of type that is commonly used in computer programming and in natural language.
 Each random variable in the graph can have as one of its attributes a type, and each factor energy function argument can expect a type.
 Energy function terms can be added to construct this prior by favouring graph pieces $(F_i,v^i=(v_k)_k)$ in which the type of variable $V_k$ (of which $v_k$ is a realization) matches the type expected of the $k$-th argument of $F_i$.
 This is very similar to attention mechanisms~\citep{bahdanau2014neural,vaswani2017attention}, which can be seen to match a query (an expected type) with a key (the type associated with an element).
+For instance, \cite{pan2023better} propose the Forward-Looking GFlowNet framework that exploits the modularity of the energy function, as in \cref{eq:total_energy_decomposition} and obtain a better approximation of the target distribution than those resulting from regular losses.